yvonne-ryan/stats220/index.md

   <strong>Don't be that person</strong>
 </p>

-## About my meme
+### About my meme

 Now that you know a little of the inspiration behind my meme, let me tell you how I created it!

 Though the images used are of two very well known memes, I've adjusted the context to suit my day-to-day dealings - the pictures describe exactly what goes through my head on a daily basis!
+Thus, making it original and adapted to me!

 To create them, I used the R [{magick}](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) package and `R` code which is displayed below: